pyexcel-webwares/django-excel/doc/source/index.rst

 Render an excel-alike html in a browser
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In the tutorial, you have seen the rendering of the excel-alike table.
+In previous section, you have seen the rendering of the excel-alike table.
 First of all, the credits goes to `handsontable developers <https://handsontable.com/>`_.
-`pyexcel-handsontable` as renderer plugin to pyexcel v0.5.0 bring it to pyexcel developers.
+`pyexcel-handsontable`_ as renderer plugin to pyexcel v0.5.0 bring it to pyexcel developers.

 Here is how it is done.
 Simply put in 'handsontable.html' instead of 'xls' as